 MPW prides itself as being a friendly and inclusive environment in which all students feel welcome, safe and supported.
-The past several months have tested us as individuals, families and communities and we've quickly had to adapt to new ways of studying, working. socialising and getting on with our lives and now return to the new normal.
+The last few years have tested us as individuals, families and communities and we've guickly had to adapt to new ways of studying, working, socialising and getting on with our lives and now return to normal.
 Navigating difficult circumstances can be emotionally taxing, contributing to poor mental health or exacerbating existing conditions.
 MPW has a number of ways of supporting you and your wellbeing via both the Director of Studies system, college counsellors, the safeguarding team, PHSE seminars and Firefly.
-Self-kindness requires tending to the maintenance of our feelings and emotions.
-Holding in worries and difficult emotions can lead to experiencing overwhelm, anxiety and even certain physical symptoms.
-Try not to bottle things up and reach out if you need to - this could be by talking to your Director of Studies, a teacher, trusted friend or family member, or a therapist.

 Furthermore, MPW is proud of its reputation as an environment where bullying is unlikely to be encountered.
-Bullying of any kind (including peer-on-peer abuse and sexual violence) will not be tolerated.
+Bullying of any kind (including child-on-child abuse and sexual violence) will not be tolerated.
 This includes the use of social media to spread comments, photographs or anything else designed to cause physical and emotional harm to a student.
 Our policy contains procedures for ensuring anonymity of whistleblowers, alleged victims and alleged perpetrators and the protection of alleged victims whilst investigations are being carried out.
 We will take any allegation of bullying extremely seriously and students and parents/ guardians should be aware that proven cases of bullying are likely to lead to the exclusion of the perpetrator.
 Our anti-bullying and cyber-bullying policies provide a fuller statement of the college's position and are available on the VLE.

-2 The Director of Studies (DoS) System
+The Director of Studies (DoS) System

 Every student at MPW has been allocated a Director of Studies (DoS).
 The DoS is the link person between home and college and their responsibility is to oversee the pastoral and academic wellbeing of each student.
-The DoS works alongside parents to ensure students achieve their goals.
+The DoS works alongside parents to ensure students reach their potential.
 The DoS offers guidance on university applications including the personal statement, and they will write the UCAS reference.
 Your DoS is the person you should contact if you have any problems or concerns.
 You can book a meeting with them by email or at reception.
 They will also contact you to arrange regular meetings in order to discuss your progress either in person or via MS Teams.